Bennington, Vermont: Roads and highways

 U.S. Route 7, originating in Connecticut and continuing northward to the Canada–US border, enters Bennington from the town of Pownal.

 VT Route 9 enters the town from the New York border in Hoosick, where the roadway continues west as NY Route 7, connecting to New York state's Capital District.

 VT Route 279, also known as the Bennington Bypass, is a Super 2 freeway.
 The western segment continues westward as NY Reference Route 915G (unsigned) into Hoosick, New York, before meeting NY Route 7.
-This road forms a rough semi-circle shape around and north of the unincorporated portion of the town, loosely parallelling VT Route 9 while doing so.
+This road forms a rough semi-circle shape around and north of the center of the town, loosely paralleling VT Route 9 while doing so.
 A Vermont Welcome Center, located at the center of Route 279's interchange with US 7.

 Historic VT Route 7A, so named to distinguish it from the freeway portion of US 7, is the former alignment of that road prior to the freeway being built.

 Vermont Route 67A remains within Bennington for its entire length.

 Bus

 Bennington is home to the Green Mountain Community Network, who operate the local Green Mountain Express bus service.
-As of September 29, 2014, they provide 5 in-town routes Monday through Saturday from 7:35 am to 6 pm on weekdays, and 3 out of town commuter routes serving Manchester (weekdays and Saturdays), Williamstown (weekdays) and Wilmington (weekdays in collaboration with Southeast Vermont Transit, formerly the Deerfield Valley Transit Association's, "MOOver"), and intermediate points.
+As of September 29, 2014, they provide five in-town routes Monday through Saturday from 7:35 am to 6 pm on weekdays, and three out of town commuter routes serving Manchester (weekdays and Saturdays), Williamstown (weekdays) and Wilmington (weekdays in collaboration with Southeast Vermont Transit, formerly the Deerfield Valley Transit Association's, "MOOver"), and intermediate points.

 Intercity bus service is provided by the weekday operating Yankee Trails World Travel's Albany-Bennington Shuttle, as well as by Premier Coach's Vermont Translines, in its partnership with Greyhound, which operates its Albany to Burlington bus line daily.
 Both buses serve the town from GMCN's bus terminal.